Great Basin Hiking Trails

 Wheeler Peak Scenic Drive

-Excellent hiking opps can be found throughout Great Basin and the best way to get started is by hitting the Lehman Caves Visitor Center within park boundaries.
-Here, you can get a lay of the land, get your hands on trail maps, and talk to local rangers about route access and seasonal closures.
-All visitors are encouraged to stay safe while recreating within the park by adhering to all local, state and federal guidelines, adhering to park restrictions that may sometimes be in place.
+Excellent hiking opps can be found throughout Great Basin and the best way to get started is by hitting the Lehman Caves Visitor Center where you can get a lay of the land, get trail maps, and talk to local rangers about route access and seasonal closures.
+All visitors are encouraged to stay safe while recreating within the park by adhering to all local, state and federal guidelines, and to park restrictions that may be in place.
 When camping, hiking, backpacking and exploring Great Basin National Park, pack out all garbage and practice Leave No Trace methods whenever possible.

 Most trail access at Great Basin National Park means hiking at high elevations.
-People living at sea level, and even those who live at high elevation may experience altitude sickness in the park.
+People living at sea level and even those who live at high elevation may experience altitude sickness.
 Be sure to connect with a ranger on the dangers of altitude sickness before hitting the trail.

 Hours: